programminghistorian/jekyll/lessons/linux-installation.md

 3. In the Command field, type: `%(python) %F` Then hit the OK button at the bottom of the Add Command window.

-Step 2 – “Hello World” in Python
+## Step 2 – “Hello World” in Python
 --------------------------------

 It is traditional to begin programming in a new language by trying to create a program that says “hello world” and terminates.
-We will show you how to do this in Python and HTML.

 Python is a good programming language for beginners because it is very high-level.
 It is possible, in other words, to write short programs that